qmonnet/whirl-offload/_posts/2023-11-17-buzzing-across-space.md

 twenty copies or so.
 Some people asked me to sign it (which I consider a great honour).
 If you find yourself a copy and manage to find me at an event, I'll gladly sign it, too (provided I don't forget my pen, like for LPC; maybe bring your pen just in case).
+Bill signs copies as well, if you meet him first.
 We'd like to find a way for people to buy physical copies online, but nothing's been decided yet.
 We also plan to publish the source files for the book, this should happen Soon™.

 Now that this children's book is done, we also have a few ideas for future related works.
 Again, nothing's been decided yet, we'll see where this takes